benmvp/slides/2023/seattlejs/nextjs.md

   - Because we'll be using this PDP as our example for the code
 - **ONE:** Oh and before we begin,
 - Next.js uses what's called **path-based routing**
-  - Meaning that if we want this product details page at `/product/acme-hoodie`
+  - Meaning that if we want this PDP at the URL `/product/acme-hoodie`
   - We'll put the page React component within `src/pages/product/`
 - It also supports **dynamic path-based routing**
-  - So if we want to support having multiple pages within `/product`...
+  - So if we want to support having multiple pages within `/product/`...
-  - we can use `[id]` for the name
+  - we can use `[id]` notation for the name
-  - And `acme-hoodie` would be one of the ids as well as any other product in our site
+  - And `acme-hoodie` would be one of the ids, as well as any other product in our site
 - Without further ado, let's dive in

 =====